SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elasticache.md

 Scope (Specific Data): _sourceCategory=aws/observability/cloudtrail/logs
 ```

-**Parse Expression**:
+**Parse Expression**.
 Enter a parse expression to create an “account” field that maps to the alias you set for each sub account.
 For example, if you used the `“dev”` alias for an AWS account with ID `"528560886094"` and the `“prod”` alias for an AWS account with ID `"567680881046"`, your parse expression would look like:

 ```sql